Growing Queensland's Food Exports Program grants

 - be a business in the food supply chain (e.g. food producer, grower collective, or wholesaler/exporter) with an ABN

-- co-invest cash or in-kind support (e.g. product, freight) to at least the value of the grant sought (maximum total in-kind contribution of 25% of total project value).
+- co-invest cash and in-kind support (e.g. product, freight) to at least the value of the grant sought.

 Who should apply

 The GQFE program focuses on food value chains with strong market opportunities that will benefit from improved capability through market development support, supply chain facilitation, post-harvest quality, and market research.

 Note: Although this pilot program is focused primarily on horticulture, as this has been identified as having high export growth potential, it is not exclusive to horticulture.
 High quality proposals from any food producers will be considered on their merits.

 - discuss your project ideas with the GQFE program manager by emailing GQFE@daf.qld.gov.au or phoning 13 25 13.